smit2k14/ubuntu-utilities/README.md

+## Ubuntu Basic Requirements

-# Repo made for people who have reinstalled ubuntu due to some major **** ups or installed it for the first time and want to get some of their previous settings back.
+### Repo made for people who have reinstalled ubuntu due to some major **** ups or installed it for the first time and want to get some of their previous settings back.

 Contributions are extremely encouraged.